Digital Marketing Classes & Bootcamps Boston

 Copywriting

-Filling your pages out with high-quality content requires you to know great copywriting, particularly how to choose copy that fits with your brand and image.
+Filling your pages with high-quality content requires you to know great copywriting, particularly how to choose copy that fits with your brand and image.
 You don’t necessarily need to write it yourself—thankfully—but you must understand what makes good content.
-Things like calls to action, great keyword integration, and well-researched information helps make your copy strong.
+Things like calls to action, great keyword integration, and well-researched information help make your copy strong.
 If you’re a good writer, learning copywriting can fine-tune your skills even further.

 Planning